 Don’t forget too, if you’re after more power when you’re on the road, picking one of the best portable power stations for van life could make a big difference.

-In this guide to the best campervan leisure batteries, we’re sharing our favourite picks on the market, three of which are lead-acid, and three of which are lithium examples.
+Here, we’re sharing our favourite picks on the market for the best campervan leisure battery, three of which are lead-acid, and three of which are lithium examples.

 Practical Motorhome is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more